Matt Bellamy: Political views

-Bellamy describes himself as a "left-leaning libertarian", "in the realm of Noam Chomsky".
-He coined the term "meta-centrism" to describe his political views in 2022, calling it "an oscillation between liberal, libertarian values for individuals ... but then more socialist on things like land ownership, nature and energy distribution".
-He supports the abolition of the British monarchy, the abolition of the House of Lords, decentralised government, decarbonisation, land value tax and limits on the size of corporations.
-In 2009, Bellamy said he had been influenced by Confessions of an Economic Hitman by John Perkins for the song "Uprising", and expressed his views that lobbyists have undue influence on politics.
-He said that "when people become powerful they often have a disregard for public opinion".
+Bellamy describes himself as a "left-leaning libertarian" and "in the realm of" Noam Chomsky.
+He supports decentralised government, decarbonisation, land value tax, limits on the size of corporations, and the abolition of the British monarchy and abolition of the House of Lords.
+In 2022, Bellamy used the term "meta-centrism" to describe his political views, calling it "an oscillation between liberal, libertarian values for individuals ... but then more socialist on things like land ownership, nature and energy distribution".
+He invests in startups in Silicon Valley focusing on clean energy.

-Bellamy expressed interest in conspiracy theories, including the theory that the 9/11 attacks were an "inside job".
-However, in 2022, he described these notions as quackery and said he had abandoned them.
-He said conspiracy theories were attractive because they were distractions from pressing issues and that "there's a comfort that maybe human beings somewhere, even if they're evil, are in control, when in fact the truth is far more frightening – there are no humans in control and it's all a bunch of chaos".
-Bellamy invests in startups in Silicon Valley focusing on clean energy.
 He said: "That has given me optimism.
 When you hear their ideas and their vision for the future, it does give you genuine hope that a lot of the biggest issues we're facing could be solved."

-Bellamy is vaccinated against COVID-19 and supports masking during the COVID-19 pandemic.
+Earlier in his career, Bellamy expressed interest in conspiracy theories, including the theory that the 9/11 attacks were an "inside job".
+He disowned conspiracy theories in later years, saying they had been "hijacked" by rightwing politics, and that he had "become far more rational and empirical and I've managed to focus on slightly more realistic, tangible things".
+In 2022, he described conspiracy theories as quackery, saying they were attractive because they were distractions from pressing issues and that "there's a comfort that maybe human beings somewhere, even if they're evil, are in control, when in fact the truth is far more frightening – there are no humans in control and it's all a bunch of chaos".
+Bellamy is vaccinated against COVID-19 and supported masking during the COVID-19 pandemic.

-Bellamy expressed discomfort when the lyrics of Muse's 2009 album The Resistance were adopted by the rightwing Fox News anchor Glenn Beck, and when the song "Uprising" was used in YouTube videos advocating for conspiracy theories.
+Bellamy expressed discomfort when the lyrics of Muse's 2009 album The Resistance were adopted by the rightwing Fox News anchor Glenn Beck, and when their song "Uprising" was used in YouTube videos advocating for conspiracy theories.
 Muse refused requests from American politicians to use "Uprising" in their rallies.
-Beck responded in an open letter to Bellamy: "As uncomfortable as it might be for you, I will still play your songs loudly.
-To me your songs are anthems that beg for choruses of unity and pose the fundamental question facing the world today – can man rule himself?"